 At the head of Mallerstang lies the Source of the Eden.
-The walk from Garsdale goes over Blades Bridge and over Hell Bridge before returning on the western, lower slopes of Turner Hill.
+The walk from Garsdale goes over Blades Bridge and Hell Bridge and a search for the source.
+The return is via the flanks of Turner Hill on the west side of the dale.

 Legend has it that Dick Turpin leapt the dramatic gorge at Hell Gill in to Cumberland to escape the long arm of the law (the law being disinclined to follow him).
 Looking in to the depths of Hell Gill at the bridge and I find myself in sympathy with the law!
 It is a deep and sheer drop in to the dark depths with roughly a 5 foot leap.
 In my opinion the highlight of this excellent walk.